 Step 3: Determine who will pre-notify the customs documents

-After Brexit, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and most shortsea terminals in the Netherlands.
+For imports from the United Kingdom, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and shortsea terminals in the Netherlands.
 You can take care of this pre-notification yourself in your capacity as an importer, but the forwarder, customs agent or, on occasion, transporter can do this as well.
 Make clear agreements about this!
+These Dutch (customs) forwarders could help you.
+If you do the pre-notifications yourself, these software suppliers can create a system link if desired.
 Without pre-notification, your cargo will come to a standstill at the terminal.

 Step 4: Subscribe to the Portbase services

 You use Portbase to digitally pre-notify customs documents at shortsea and ferry terminals.

 For import (cargo from the United Kingdom to the Netherlands): service Notification Import Documentation

 The pre-notification of customs documents can be done via the web as well as (in the case of larger numbers) by means of a system link.
 These software suppliers can help you make such a system link.

 Take note!
 Additional information for existing customers of Notification Import Documentation

 - In order to prenotify import documents to shortsea and ferry terminals, existing customers of Notification Import Documentation have to sign a supplementary terminal contract.
 In consultation with these terminals, Portbase has drawn up a single umbrella contract.
 By sending an email to firstname.lastname@example.org, you can request the umbrella contract and return the signed copy to Portbase.